“Peter Principle” could Lead to a Career Pitfall – Here’s How to Avoid it

 Domino Effect of Peter Principle on Businesses

-It’s hard to imagine any executive not knowing about the Peter Principle and the dangers it presents.
+It’s hard to imagine any executive not knowing about the Peter Principle and its potential dangers.
 However, businesses often fail to pay enough attention to it and put enough effort into building mechanisms to avoid its risks.

 But why?